department-of-veterans-affairs/vagov-content/pages/life-insurance/sgli-online-enrollment.md

 - You don’t have access to a computer, <b>or</b>
 - You’re only eligible for part-time coverage.
 You may only be eligible for part-time coverage if you’re a Guard or Reserve member and you aren’t assigned to a unit--or you’re scheduled to drill fewer than 12 times per year.
 <br>
-If you don’t have access to a computer, you can make changes to your SGLI or FSGLI coverage by filling out a paper version of the [SGLI Election and Certificate form (SGLV 8386)](https://benefits.va.gov/INSURANCE/forms/SGLV_8286_ed2013-04.pdf).
+If you don’t have access to a computer, you can make changes to your SGLI or FSGLI coverage by filling out a paper version of the <a href="https://benefits.va.gov/INSURANCE/forms/SGLV_8286_ed2013-04.pdf">SGLI Election and Certificate form (SGLV 8386)</a>.
 When you have completed this form, give it to your Personnel Office.

 </div>
 </li>